 7.)
 Connect the AC power adapter to the computer.

-- Pressed the ‘Power’ button on the notebook.
+8.)
+Press the ‘Power’ button on the computer.

-- After about 10 seconds the notebook started reading the USB thumb drive.
-While searching for the file the notebook beeped once a second.
-The number of beeps varied, depending on how big the thumb drive was and the number of files on the thumb drive, from just one beep to many.
-If the file was not found, the notebook would reset itself and try again.
+10.)
+After about 10 seconds, the computer should start reading the flashdrive.
+While searching for the file system, the computer may (should) beep for one second.
+The number of beeps can vary based on the capacity of the flashdrive as well as the number of files on it.
+If the BIOS file is not found, the computer will reboot and try again.